Dark Information in Black Hole with $\lambda\varphi$ Fluid: Einstein Equations in the Fluid Theory

 and the relationship between $k(r)$ and $f(r)$:

-Then, considering $V_{\phi} = V'/\phi'$, $U_{\phi} = U'/\phi'$ and substituting Eqs.~\eqref{Veq00}-\eqref{relationship_f_k} into Eq.~\eqref{eomlambda}, one can easily show that the equation of motion of the scalar field $\phi(r)$~\eqref{eomlambda} is satisfied automatically.
-Therefore, there are only four independent field equations, e.g., Eqs.~\eqref{Veq00}-\eqref{relationship_f_k}.
-Usually, by giving the expressions of the scalar potential $U(\phi)$ and $V(\phi)$, we can solve all of the field equations.
-But it is very hard to obtain an analytic solution via this method.
-Note that the field equation for the function $k(r)$ is of second order, once $k(r)$ and $\phi(r)$ are given, we could get the analytic solution for $f(r)$, $\lambda(r)$, $U(\phi)$ and $V(\phi)$.
-Next, we will look for a black hole solution.
+Then, considering $V_{\varphi} = V'/\varphi'$, $U_{\varphi} = U'/\varphi'$ and substituting Equations~\eqref{Veq00}--\eqref{relationship_f_k} into Equation~\eqref{eomlambda}, one can easily show that the equation of motion of the scalar field $\varphi(r)$~\eqref{eomlambda} is satisfied automatically.
+Therefore, there are only four independent field equations, e.g., Equations~\eqref{Veq00}--\eqref{relationship_f_k}.
+Usually, by giving the expressions of the scalar potential $U(\varphi)$ and $V(\varphi)$, we can solve all of the field equations.
+However, it is very hard to obtain an analytic solution via this method.
+Note that the field equation for the function $k(r)$ is of {the second order}, once $k(r)$ and $\varphi(r)$ are given, we could get the analytic solution for $f(r)$, $\lambda(r)$, $U(\varphi)$ and $V(\varphi)$.